raspberrypi/documentation/configuration/nfs.md

 ### Security items to consider

 Aside from the UID issues discussed above, it should be noted that an attacker could potentially masquerade as a machine that is allowed to map the share, which allows them to create arbitrary UIDs to access your files.
-One potential solution to this is IPSec; see also the NFS and IPSec section below.
+One potential solution to this is IPSec.
 You can set up all your domain members to talk to each other only over IPSec, which will effectively authenticate that your client is who it says it is.

 IPSec works by encrypting traffic to the server with the server's public key, and the server sends back all replies encrypted with the client's public key.
 The traffic is decrypted with the respective private keys.
 If the client doesn't have the keys that it is supposed to have, it can't send or receive data.